 Spring 1638 was identified by all MAM drought indices as a very extreme (200-year) drought.
-Its indicative patterns are made clear by a record noted by Václav Nosidlo of Geblice (Lisá, 2014): "Great periods of heat and drought began on the 7th day of April, not dissimilar from those that sometimes appear in the dog days [i.e. 14 July-15 August], thus to this day [7 June] a large part of the spring crops, particularly in Bohemia, has withered; the winter cereals have ripened without grain.
-When in the course of these days the Lord provided moisture, it became colder and morning frost followed [...]
-At these frequently-sprinkled times, the air was fresh [and also] the cereal that stood already dry and looked as if it had no grain improved again greatly and became better, which was surprising."
+Its indicative patterns are made clear by a record noted by Václav Nosidlo of Geblice (Lisá, 2014): "Great periods of heat and drought began on the 7th day of April, not dissimilar from those that sometimes

+- 5 looked as if it had no grain improved again greatly and became better, which was surprising."
 Great drought leading to grain and grass drying out in many places is described in letters sent by Václav Králík, administrator of the Nové Město nad Metují domain (Šůla, 1998): on 17 May he says "it has not rained for five weeks now", making further note of dryness in the letter from 28 May.
-A letter from Martin Škvorecký, an administrator from Pacov, to Lady Zuzana Černínová, dated 16 May (Teplý, 1928a), describes matters in similar terms: "God's [harvest] of winter rye and wheat becoming burned due to extremely hot and dry weather, spring grain similarly.
+A letter from Martin Škvorecký, an administrator from Pacov, to Lady Zuzana Černínová, dated 16 May (Teplý, - 10 1928a), describes matters in similar terms: "God's [harvest] of winter rye and wheat becoming burned due to extremely hot and dry weather, spring grain similarly.
 If this continues [any] longer, everything in the fields will mature without profit.
 The grass also appears bad and cannot grow due to great drought."
 The annals of Jan Čeledínek from Čáslav (AS1) report such great drought that it did not rain from 11 April until the end of June.
-Forest fires broke out due to great drought in the surroundings of Křivoklát (Nožička, 1957).
-The chronicle from Holešov (Fialová, 1967) reports "[such] an enormously great drought that in many places wheat could not grow and come into ear, and it remained in the form that it grew in spring; then the dearth started."
+Forest fires broke out due to great drought in the surroundings of - 15 Křivoklát (Nožička, 1957).
+The chronicle from Holešov (Fialová, 1967) reports "[such] an enormously great drought that in many places wheat could not grow and come into ear, and it remained in the form that it grew in spring; then the dearth started." (iv) 1683 failure threatened.

-According to a "Councillor Manual" from Křinec, there was no rain from spring onwards and harvest failure threatened.
 This was serious enough to organise a procession of entreaty to the Holy Trinity for rain.
 A meeting of the municipal council on 11 June deputised a number of people to arrange finance for it.
-Heavy rain fell a day later (Hellich, 1905).
+Heavy rain fell a day later (Hellich, 1905). (v) 1686